Technical analysis | Fundamental analysis | Forex analytics | Trading practice | Money management

 ABC/Money Magazine Consumer Comfort Index

 As far as we can predict productivity from quarter to quarter, the aggregate hours worked index provides a useful monthly read on the entire economy.
-Atlanta Fed Index Official name of this index is Southeastern Manufacturing Survey.
-It is regional manufacturing review that covers such prominent industrial states as Alabama, Georgia, Louisiana, Tennessee and Florida.
-The survey's industry business conditions index is designed to represent changes in factory-sector: it is above zero when the sector expands and it's below zero when the sector contracts.
+The Atlanta Fed Index' official name of this index is Southeastern Manufacturing Survey, which is a regional manufacturing review that covers such prominent industrial states as Alabama, Georgia, Louisiana, Tennessee, and Florida.
+The survey's industry business conditions index is designed to represent changes in the factory-sector.
+It is above zero when the sector expands and below zero when the sector contracts.

 Average Weekly Earnings

-Average Weekly Earnings - multiplying average weekly hours estimates by average hourly earnings estimates derives these estimates.
+Average Weekly Earnings are the result of multiplying the average weekly hours estimated by average hourly earnings estimates derives these estimates.
 So, weekly earnings are affected the length of the workweek along with changes in average hourly earnings.
 Monthly trends in these factors as stoppages for varying reason, the proportion of part-time workers, labor turnover during the survey period and absenteeism for which employees are not paid may cause the fluctuations of average workweek.
 Structural changes in the makeup of the workforce can cause long-term trends of average weekly earnings.
 For example, persistent long-term rising of the percentage of part-time workers in retail trade and many of the services industries have reduced average workweeks in these industries and have affected the average weekly earnings series.
-Average workweek.

 The average workweek, or worked hours is necessary for two reasons.
-First, it is considered a useful indicator of labor market conditions: a rising workweek early in the business cycle may be the first indication that employers are preparing to increase their payrolls, while late in the cycle a rising workweek may indicate that employers are having difficulty finding specialists to occupy vacant positions.
+First, it is a useful indicator of labor market conditions.
+A rising workweek early in the business cycle may be the first indication that employers are preparing to increase their payrolls.
+On the other hand, late in the cycle, a rising workweek may indicate that employers are having difficult times finding specialists to occupy vacant positions.
 Second, it is a critical determinant of such monthly indicators as industrial production and personal income.